 A: A permit is required anytime work is being done involving the structure, plumbing, mechanical, electrical and signs.
 North Carolina State Building Code states: “No person, firm, or corporations shall erect, construct, enlarge, install, alter, repair, move, improve, remove, convert or demolish any building, structure, or service system without first obtaining a permit for such from the Building Department having jurisdiction.”
 A permit is also required whenever there is a commercial change of occupancy irregardless of whether alterations are planned or not.

-Q: Are plans required?
+Q: Are plans required for residential projects?